onflow/docs/docs/networks/node-ops/node-operation/spork.md

 ---
 title: Network Upgrade (Spork) Process
-description: What to do during a spork
+description: Steps to be carried out by node operators during a network upgrade.
 sidebar_position: 15
 ---